fishy/url2epub/REST.md

 1. Take both `GET` or `POST` requests
    - For `POST` requests, you need to use [form][form] instead of JSON.
-1. If the API involves outbounding HTTP requests, those requests will carry the same `User-Agent` from the original request.
 1. Upon error, the response will be in plain text.
 1. Upon success, the response will be in JSON.